coinvent/coinvent/architecture.md

 A Coinvent system will be made up of the following components.
 A component can be "manual", which means a human being provides the result (using a web interface).

-### User Portal
+### User Portal (Web App)
 An interface through which the user drives the system.
+This will be a web-app, i.e. a browser-based ajax app.

+It will build on established toolkits, including Bootstrap, jQuery, and underscore.js.

 Default implementation: To be developed.